 3) You can get them do jobs you don’t like.

 There are some parenting jobs that I just can’t stand.
 Top of the list:making packed lunches.
-Making the sandwiches in a morning is now eldest girls job.
+Delegation is key.

 All the jobs I hate done by other people -fantastic!

 Obviously, the kids don’t exactly revel in their duties and sometimes computer confiscation gentle cajoling is necessary.
 They generally get done eventually though.

 Now they’re older you can actually sit and have a real conversation with them.
 This is one of my favourite things about having teens.
 The boys have interests in politics which means we can chat about that sometimes.
 Mostly though, they’re very good company… as long as it’s on their terms.
 Be that doing football score predictions, debating the best Doctor Who episode or having to read a book they’ve just finished as they NEED to talk to someone about it.
 I don’t mind chatting on their terms, I just enjoy spending time with them before they’re off playing computer games and can barely answer a yes or no question let alone chat.

 In the baby days there was nothing these guys wouldn’t do for a bag of milky way stars (do they even still make those?)
 Now the stakes are a little higher.
 All about carrot versus stick.
 I can offer Domino’s for tea if they get their project finished if we’re doing the carrot.
 As for the stick, I may have threatened to become friends with all their mates on Facebook or put baby pics on Instagram if they’re being awkward..

 I must state I would never actually do these things, they are just effective threats.